-Item No. Policy Number Details of the Amendment etc".
-In the fifth paragraph, delete "Ministry of Natural Resources" and replace with "Province".
+Item No. Policy Number Details of the Amendment Resources" and replace with "Province".
 Delete second bullet in list provided as part of fifth paragraph.
-67. 6A.3.2 A new policy is created titled "6A.4.2 Human-Made Hazards."
+69. 6A.3.2 A new policy is created titled "6A.3.2 Human-Made Hazards."
 The following text is moved from Part A, Section 5: "Development on, abutting or adjacent to lands affected by human made hazards, including but not limited to such potential hazards as pollution and contamination, toxic wastes, leachate, gas migration, abandoned wells, mineral aggregate, or mineral extraction or mining operations may be permitted only if rehabilitation measures to address and mitigate known or suspected hazards are underway or have been completed.
 Contaminated sites shall be remediated as necessary prior to any activity on the site associated with the proposed use such that there will be no adverse effects."
-68. 6.3.1 The existing text is edited as follows: In policy 1, "the" is added following "protected for" and "use" is deleted.
-In policy 2, the "s" is deleted from "developments" and "site alteration," is added following "development."
-69. 6.3.2 Policy 2 is deleted.
-70. 6.3.4 The existing text is edited as follows: In paragraph 2, "significant" is deleted.
+70. 6.3.1 The existing text is edited as follows: In policy 1, "the" is added following "protected for" and "use" is deleted.
+In policy 2, the "s" is deleted from "developments" and "site alteration,' is added following "development."
+71. 6.3.2 Policy 2 is deleted.
+72, 6.3.4 The existing text is edited as follows: In paragraph 2, "significant" is deleted.
 In paragraph 2, the word "species" is added following "endangered."
 In the bulleted list of paragraph 3, "including Sections 5.18 to 5.37 in particular," is deleted.
-In paragraph 8, after "Schedules B2" insert "to B4" In paragraph 8, "B3" is deleted and replaced with "Appendix 2."
-The sentence "All areas shown on Schedule B1 and
+In paragraph 8, after "Schedules B2" insert "to B4" In paragraph 8, "B3" is deleted and replaced with "Appendix 2." • The sentence "All areas shown on Schedule B1 and most of the areas identified on Schedules B2 and B3 are within the regulatory control limits of the Nottawasaga Valley Conservation Authority." is